-Ref # Part IIIA Ref CR Code Ref Summary of Obligations Compliance Status F.23B.0.1 Div 5, Sec 23B (1) and 23C (2) Para 21.3 & 21.5 If a complaint is made to illion about its acts or practices that may be a breach of certain provisions of Part IIIA or the CR Code, illion must investigate the complaint and make a decision about the complaint.
-Specifically, illion must: give the individual a written notice within 7 days after the complaint is made that acknowledges the making of the complaint and sets out how illion will deal with the complaint investigate the complaint give the individual a written notice that sets out the decision and states that if the individual is not satisfied with the decision, the individual may access a recognised external dispute resolution (EDR) scheme of which illion is a member of or make a complaint to the Commissioner within 30 days from the day the complaint was made or a longer period that the individual has agreed to in writing. illion must consult a CRB or CP about the complaint if it considers it necessary, and the use or disclosure of personal information for this purpose is permitted under the Act.
+the complaint and make a decision about the complaint.
+Specifically, illion must:

+- give the individual a written notice within 7 days after the complaint is made that acknowledges the making of the complaint and sets out how illion will deal with the complaint - investigate the complaint - give the individual a written notice that sets out the decision and states that if the individual is not satisfied with the decision, the individual may access a recognised external dispute resolution (EDR) scheme of which illion is a member of or make a complaint to the Commissioner within 30 days from the day the complaint was made or a longer period that the individual has agreed to in writing.

+illion must consult a CRB or CP about the complaint if it considers it necessary, and the use or disclosure of personal information for this purpose is permitted under the Act.
 If illion is consulted by another CRB or CP about a complaint, illion must take reasonable steps to respond to the consultation request as soon as practicable.
-If the complaint relates to credit information or credit eligibility information that a CP holds, illion must notify the provider of the
+If the complaint relates to credit information or credit eligibility information that a CP holds, illion must notify the provider of the making of the complaint and the making of a decision about the complaint as soon as practicable after each are made unless it is impracticable to give the notification or illion is required by or under an Australian law, or a court / tribunal order, not to give the notification.

-Ref # Part IIIA Ref CR Code Ref Summary of Obligations Compliance Status making of the complaint and the making of a decision about the complaint as soon as practicable after each are made unless it is impracticable to give the notification or illion is required by or under an Australian law, or a court / tribunal order, not to give the notification.
-Unless it is impracticable or illegal to give notice to a CP about a complaint relating to a CRB's act of practice that may breach Section 20S, this obligation is taken to be met if illion gives notice as soon as practicable to: the CP if the complaint relates to credit information that was disclosed to illion by a CP any other CP to which illion disclosed the credit information to which the complaints relates in the previous 3 months any other CP that has been nominated by the individual for this purpose.
-F.23B.0.2 N/A Para 21.4 If illion forms the view that it will not be able to resolve a complaint within the 30 day period required by Part IIIA, illion must: (V) • inform the individual of this before the end of the 30 day period and provide the reason for the delay, the expected timeframe to resolve the complaint and seek their agreement to an extension for a period that is reasonable in the circumstances advise that the individual may complain to the recognised EDR scheme of which illion is a member, and provide the contact details for that scheme, or to the Commissioner.
-F.23B.0.3 Div 5, Sec 23C (4) N/A If illion discloses credit reporting information to which the complaint relates and a decision has not been made about the complaint at the time of the disclosure, illion must notify in writing the recipient of the information of the complaint at that time unless it is impracticable to give the notification or illion is required by or under an Australian law, or a court / tribunal order, not to give the notification.
-F.23B.0.4 Div 5, Sec 23A (5) N/A illion must not charge the individual for making of the complaint or for dealing with the complaint. \bigcirc
+Unless it is impracticable or illegal to give notice to a CP about a complaint relating to a CRB's act of practice that may breach Section 20S, this

+- inform the individual of this before the end of the 30 day period and provide the reason for the delay, the expected timeframe to resolve the complaint and seek their agreement to an extension for a period that is reasonable in the circumstances - advise that the individual may complain to the recognised EDR scheme of which illion is a member, and provide the contact details for that scheme, or to the Commissioner.

+disclosure, illion must notify in writing the recipient of the information of the complaint at that time unless it is impracticable to give the notification or illion is required by or under an Australian law, or a court / tribunal order, not to give the notification.

+obligation is taken to be met if illion gives notice as soon as practicable to: the CP if the complaint relates to credit information that was disclosed to illion by a CP any other CP to which illion disclosed the credit information to which the complaints relates in the previous 3 months any other CP that has been nominated by the

+individual for this purpose.

+T T

+Ref # F.23B.0.4 F.23B.0.5 F.23B.0.6

+Part IIIA Ref Div 5, Sec 23A (5) N/A Div 2 Sec20B 2(b)

+CR Code Ref N/A Para 21.2 N/A

+Compliance Status

-Ref# Part IIIA Ref CR Code Ref Summary of Obligations Compliance Status F.23B.0.5 N/A Para 21.2 illion must be a member of a recognised EDR scheme. \bigcirc F.23B.0.6 Div 2 Sec20B 2(b) N/A illion must have documented policies, processes and procedures in place for receiving and dealing with privacy inquiries or complaints from individuals. illion must have a complaints process comply with relevant industry codes and/or ISO 10002. \bigcirc
+Summary of Obligations illion must not charge the individual for making of the complaint or for dealing with the complaint. illion must be a member of a recognised EDR scheme. illion must have documented policies, processes and procedures in place for receiving and dealing with privacy inquiries or complaints from individuals. illion has a complaints process complying with relevant industry codes.

-3.6 Subdivision G - Dealing with credit reporting information after the retention period ends
+Subdivision G - Dealing with credit reporting information after the retention period ends